Shubham4792/ParcelDrop/README.md

 # ParcelDrop
-An Android app to place parcel orders across the country
+A mock android app to place parcel orders across the country